nineisprime/jekyll-now/about.md

 permalink: /about/
 ---

 Welcome to the University of Chicago statistical machine learning reading group.
 We meet every Thursday 3:00 to 4:30pm at Eckhart 312.
 We present and discuss recent research papers in statistics, machine learning, and related fields such as optimization.
 Everyone is welcome to attend and present.
-The room seats 30 so don't bring your extended family. :)

 #### Faculties
 - [John Lafferty] (https://galton.uchicago.edu/~lafferty/)